What You Should Know About Inverter Air Conditioner vs Non-Inverter

 You can enjoy the comfort and cost-effectiveness of an inverter air conditioner with Metropolitan Air Conditioning.
 Whether you’re after a ducted air conditioner or split system, our team of inverter AC experts won’t keep you waiting around with our rapid, same-day service.

-You can also enjoy your brand new air con for no upfront cost with our $0 deposit, interest free payment plans**.
-So when you’re unexpectedly left with an old and broken air conditioner and need an upgrade, there’s no need to dip into your savings to cover the costs.
+You can also enjoy your brand-new air con for no upfront cost with our range of interest free** payment plans.
+So, when you’re unexpectedly left with an old and broken air conditioner and need an upgrade, there’s no need to dip into your savings to cover the costs.